top of page

 By volunteering our time for sexual assault response teams or learning trauma-informed intervention techniques often offered by local womens shelters, we can begin our own healing process by impacting the lives of other survivors in an informed way.

 Thank you so much for reading all the way until the end.
 I hope what you received from this writing was helpful.
-Please share + join the five community if you would like to continue seeing these works.
+Please share + learn more about the Eco Sensual training if you would like to continue the journey of healing with sacred earth medicines.

 bottom of page